hellokathy/6300Spring15Team10Mirror/Project2/D1/TestPlan.md

 ### 1.3 Adequacy Criterion
- (according to the video, companies typically have 80%-90% coverage of branches and conditions in a white-box testing)
+ (According to the video, companies typically have 80%-90% coverage of branches and conditions in a white-box testing.)

 1. scenarios coverage (defined in the use cases)             90%.
 (Tests should cover all possible scenarios described in the use cases)